victorFernandezF/Rock-paper-scissors/README.md

 # :black_circle: :page_facing_up: :scissors: Rock-paper-scissor
 ## Info [:gb:]
 ### Description
 The classical game of rock paper and scissors.
 Try to defeat the machine if you dare.

 ### language
-Javascript
+Javascript.
-Html
+Html.
-Css
+Css.

 ### status
 In progress